Programmable quantum simulations on a trapped-ions quantum simulator with a global drive

-after which we measure state occupations and evaluate the bipartite-parity, $\langle\sigma_z^{\leri{n}}\sigma_z^{\leri{m}}\rangle$.
-This process generates the measurement of the correlation, $C_{n,m}\leri{\phi}=\Braket{\psi\leri{t}|\sigma_\phi^{\leri{n}}\sigma_\phi^{\leri{m}}|\psi{\leri{t}}}$.
-The results of these measurements, for various rotation phases, $\phi$, are shown in Fig. \ref{figParity} (top).
-Similarly to the above, we note that sites that are \textit{n.n} on the spin-ring (cyan, orange, olive, and purple) exhibit high-contrast parity fringes, while \textit{n.n.n} sites (red, brown) do not.
-Furthermore $C_{1,4}$ (purple) exhibits an oscillation phase which is opposite to all others, due to its negative coupling.
+The results of these measurements, for various rotation phases $\phi$, are shown in Fig. \ref{figParity} (top).
+We observe that correlations that are \textit{n.n.} on the spin-ring (cyan, orange, olive, and purple) exhibit high-contrast fringes, while next nearest-neighbour (\textit{n.n.n.}) sites (red and brown) do not.
+Due to the anti-periodic boundary conditions, $C_{1,4}$ (purple) exhibits an oscillation phase which is opposite to all other pairs.
+Variations of the global drive on the ions may reduce the fidelity of the analysis pulse and bias our data.
+However this effect is quadratic in the field inhomogeneity \cite{SM}, and may be further mitigated with well-known amplitude-robust composite pulses.
+Here we simply rescale the fringe contrasts, using the relative local Rabi frequencies in the ion-crystal, constituting a $<1\%$ effect to the data.